senseichrollon/Hospital-Plunge/README.md

 ## What it does
 In our data-driven journey, we start by receiving patient data in the form of a CSV file.
 This treasure trove of information is then transformed into a pandas dataframe, a structured format that serves as the foundation for our predictive model.

-But what's our model's mission?
-To peer into the future and make a crucial call: will the patient, based on the information we have, be deceased or not?
+But what's our model's purpose?
+To peer into the future and make a crucial call: will the patient, based on the information we have, live?

 To carry out this vital task, we enlist the power of neural networks.
 These intricate systems of interconnected nodes are designed to sift through the data, recognize patterns, and deliver predictions that can be life-saving.